 What is the Locked Rotor Test of Induction Motor

-- There is another test that performs on the motor to know different constraints of motors locked rotor test is also known as the block rotor test.
+- There is another test that is performed on the motor to know the different constraints of the motor locked rotor test is also known as the block rotor test.

-- In this motor the rotor is static and input supply given to the motor and corresponding current, the voltage measured according to supply.
+- In this motor the rotor is static and input supply is given to the motor and the corresponding current, the voltage measured according to the supply.

-- The lock rotor test also likes the short circuitry test of induction motor.
+- The lock rotor test is also like the short circuitry test of the induction motor.

 - The corresponding circuit for this test is drawn in given a diagram.